Get Starlink for $249 In These States

 Icon Time To Read2 min read

-Update 10/9/2024: Starlink has suspended the Regional Savings program, likely due to high demand.
-The entry on Starlink's website now reflects the program only being available in Canada.
-Starlink kits in qualifying states now cost $349.
-The $100 Congestion Charge for customers in high-usage regions remains.
-We will continue updating this story as it develops.
+Update 12/17/2024: Starlink has resumed its Regional Savings after several months due to more network availability in certain regions.
+The entry on Starlink's website now reflects the program only being available in several states.
+Starlink kits in qualifying states can now be purchased for $249.

 Sell!
 Sell!
 Sell!
 That’s the order of the day at Starlink, which has reduced the price of its Standard kit from $499 to $349 in the U.S.